dragon-dune/dragon-dune/README.md

     through the board that are not in a castle or forest are removed form the game.

-    -   Note that Orcs only take half losses, rounded up.
+    -   Note that Orcs only take half losses, rounded down.

 3. When the dragon marker reaches  territory 18, it will next move to the 1★ and 1.